cpainterwakefield/practical_db_textbook/_sources/02-data-retrieval/data-retrieval.rst

     FROM books
     ORDER BY genre, title;

 It is also possible to reverse the ordering for any or all of the criteria using the **DESC** ("descending") keyword.
-(You can also use **ASC**, but as that is the default, it is usually omitted.)
+(You can also use **ASC** for "ascending", but as that is the default, it is usually omitted.)
 If we want to see all books from most recent to least recent, we can do:

 ::